What’s the one thing you need to survive in any situation? It’s not food. Not gear. It’s your brain.

 - People who have a healthy survival mindset have a higher chance of coming out of a disaster alive than those who don’t.

-- How you mentally respond to an emergency on the scene is just as important as preparing for an SHTF plan.
+- How you mentally respond to an emergency on the scene is just as important as planning for SHTF.

 - You must have strength in character, a determined spirit, and a will to live if you wanna survive.

-Once you develop a strong survivalist mentality, you can kick death in the butt.
+Once you develop a strong survival mindset, you can kick death in the butt.
 Sweet, huh?

 Fighting to survive is easier said than done, but like any skill, this type of mindset needs to be developed little by little.

-The trick here is to make use of the fear to focus on survival.
+The trick here is to use your fear to focus on survival.
 How?
 Two words: mental practice.

 Here are the eight best mental practices to help you develop a strong survival mindset:

-We know disasters can put you in distress, but running around like a headless chicken could worsen your situation.
-You must compose yourself first and remove any negative thoughts.
+We know disasters can put you in distress, but running around like a headless chicken will only worsen your situation.
+Keep yourself composed and avoid any negative thoughts.

 Here’s how you can stay calm during a stressful situation: